trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/value-investing-with-sage.md

 **Check with Money:**
 ```
-Hey Money, [TICKER] has a high dividend yield of [%].
+Hey Money Monty, [TICKER] has a high dividend yield of [%].
 Can you verify if it's sustainable?

 1. What's the payout ratio?
 2. Does free cash flow cover the dividend?